 Size Charts and Fitting Guides

-Leotard sizing is NOT generally comparable with street clothing sizes so it is recommended to measure your gymnast to determine the correct size.
+Leotard sizing is NOT generally comparable with street clothing sizes.
+You should measure your gymnast to determine the correct size.

-Please note: that the torso measurement is the most important measurement when measuring your child for a new leotard.
+The full circumference of the torso is the most important when measuring for a leotard.

-The torso measurement required is the full circumference of the torso.
-To get this measurement, start with the measuring tape on shoulder, go down the front of the body, under the crotch and up the back to the starting point.
+To measure the torso - take the measuring tape from the shoulder, down the front of the body, under the crotch and up the back to the starting point.

 If you have any queries or questions please do not hesitate to contact us.